 Physicians are expected to work as many hours as necessary to accomplish their assignment or fulfill their core responsibilities.
 Full-time physicians will typically work forty (40) hours a week on a schedule established in collaboration with their supervisor.
 Flexibility of working hours may be needed for responding to patient and hospital needs.

-If a full-time physician is approved to perform an "extra duty assignment", the physician will receive additional pay at one and one-quarter $(1 \frac{1}{4})$ times their regular rate of pay for working these "extra duty" hours, if the assignment results in the physician working beyond their normally assigned work hours.
+If a full-time physician is approved to perform an "extra duty assignment", the physician will receive additional pay at one and one-quarter (1 1⁄2) times their regular rate of pay for working these "extra duty" hours, if the assignment results in the physician working beyond their normally assigned work hours.
 Physicians will not be compensated for "extra duty" that is not worked.

 "Extra Duty" is defined as hospital operational needs identified by the employer that require a physician to work hours that are hours over and above those necessary to accomplish the physician's regular assignment and fulfill their core responsibility.
 These "extra duty" hours typically include covering hours/shifts not regularly assigned to any other physician, on-call work, covering patient loads due to vacancies or working hours that are not covered because of leave usage by the regularly assigned physician.
+Upon request and approval of the Chief Medical Officer, and with an agreement for working in an alternative location, extra duty pay may be authorized for non-direct care work outside the hospital.
+"Extra duty" work approved in advance to be performed by a physician at another DSHS BHA 24/7 facility shall be compensated at the physician's extra duty rate with a minimum of one-hour extra duty pay per work day.